microsoft/aitour-e2e-dev-with-prompty-and-ai-studio/src/README.md

 # Source code

-This folder contains the source code for this lab.
+This folder contains the source code for the demos used in Introduction to Prompty.